kachurk/Task/README.md

 ```
 java -jar target/task.jar // server should be started
 ```
-The aerver should be started on http://127.0.0.1:9000 and initial data should be loaded for accounts with id 1 and 2.
+The server should be started on http://127.0.0.1:9000 and initial data should be loaded for accounts with id 1 and 2.

 ### API Resources
   - [GET /account/:id](#/account/:id)